lsst-sitcom/sitcomtn-063/index.rst

 Abstract
 ========

-Checks the performance of the TMA under 3.5 degree random offsets tracking for 32 seconds (and back to original position) in the full range of azimuth and elevation (another az-el grid).
-Checks jitter, slew and settle against encoders in the EFD.
+Checks the performance of the TMA under 3.5 degree random offsets in the full range of azimuth and elevation.
+Checks jitter, slew and settle against encoders in the EFD and accelerometer data.
 Requirements that must be met are documented in LTS 103.
-We require slew and settle time to be less than 4s for zenith angles greater than 30 degrees and the mount jitter to be less than 0.01 arcsec in an image.
+We require slew and settle time to be less than 4s for zenith angles greater than 30 degrees and the mount jitter to be less than 0.01 arcsec in a 15 s image.

+We find that 4.2% of 3.5 degree slews at elevation less than 60 degrees fail to meet the 4s requirement.
+Additionally, for a few slews the TMA said it was in position very clearly before it actually was.
+32% of the 15 second periods after the slews failed the 0.01 jitter requirement.
+This could be due in part to mount encoder errors.
+Further analysis needs to be done with the accelerometers and with the StarTracker data to confirm the information from the mount encoder.

 Methodology
 ===========

-On March 9, 2023, we used the following test strategy to check the stability of the TMA under slews.
+On March 9, 15 and 17, and 23, 2023, we used the following test strategy to check the stability of the TMA under slews.

 1. Take 3 images in one location.
-2. Move 3.5 degrees in a random direction and take 3 images there.
+2. Move 3.5 degrees on sky in a random direction and take 3 images there.
 3. Return to location (1) and take three more images.
 4. Repeat steps 2 and 3 four more times.
 5. Move to new location and repeat steps 1 – 4.